-By law, your car tyres must have a minimum of 1.6mm of tread in a continuous band across three quarters of the width of the tyre.
+By law, your car tyres must have a minimum tread depth of 1.6mm in a continuous band across three quarters of the width of the tyre.

 However, tyre performance deteriorates well before the legal minimum depth is reached, particularly in wet weather.
-This is because the volume of the shallower tread grooves is reduced, so they are less capable of dispersing surface water from the road.
+This is because the volume of the tread grooves is reduced, so they are less effective at dispersing surface water from the road.

-Don't wait for the MOT test to buy new tyres.
-Check your tyres regularly and consider buying new ones when the tread depth reaches 3mm.
+Don't wait for the MOT test to find out if your tyres are up to scratch.
+Check your tyres regularly and consider buying new ones before they reach the legal minimum.